CZ-NIC/envelope/README.md

 ```bash
 pip3 install git+https://github.com/CZ-NIC/envelope.git
 ```
+* Or just download the project and launch `./envelope.py`
 * If planning to sign/encrypt with GPG, install the corresponding package
 ```bash
 sudo apt install gpg